dustyburwell/dustyburwell.github.com/_posts/2012-07-07-weeks-1-and-2-in-edinburgh.md

 While up by the castle, we came across the [Camera Obscura](http://www.camera-obscura.co.uk/) and went in.
 The Camera Obscura is an interactive museum style attraction showcasing all kinds of interesting illusions and visual exhibits including holograms, distortion mirrors, a mirror maze, and a crazy spinning light vortex (don't try this one if you're at all prone to nausea).
 It's all topped off with the [camera obscura](http://en.wikipedia.org/wiki/Camera_obscura).
 The camera was installed in the Victorian era and is Edinburgh's earlisted tourist attraction.
 I'd say that this is an attraction that any visitor to Edinburgh should put on their list.
 It was a very fun way to spend a couple of hours.

-We also wondered into the [Tartan Weaving Mill and Exhibition].
+We also wondered into the [Tartan Weaving Mill and Exhibition](http://www.edinburgh-royalmile.com/interest/tartanweavingmill.html).
 The exhibit shows the whole process of weaving a tartan and you can buy a swath of your clan's tartan or a plaque with your family's crest.
 They've also got tons of cool old Scottish weapons that I'm pretty sure wouldn't make it through airport security.
 It was fairly interesting, but seemed to mainly be an attempt to get you to buy something.

 On Saturday, we started our morning with a tour of Scottish Parliament.
 The new Scottish Parliament building was completed in 2004 after the UK granted Scotland their own local Parliament in 1999.
 The building was very interesting and stands in stark contrast to the historic buildings that surround it, including the Palace of Holyroodhouse.
 And with that, I think I may now know more about the Scottish Parliament than US Congress.
 I recommend this to anyone visiting Edinburgh, especially citizens of the UK.
 Why not go see what your £450m has bought you?